civican/legisinfo/42-1/bills/C-71/bill_text.md

 ### Section 24

 Section 30 of the `Ending the Long-gun Registry Act` is deemed never to have come into force and is repealed.

-> **Explanatory Note**:
-> Existing text of section 30:
-> *Existing Text*:
-> > *No administrative, civil or criminal proceedings lie against the Crown, a Crown servant, the Commissioner of Firearms or a chief firearms officer, or any person acting on behalf of or under the direction of any of them, with respect to the destruction, on or after April 5, 2012, of the records and copies referred to in subsections 29(1) and (2).*
-> > *No administrative, civil or criminal proceedings lie against the Crown, a Crown servant, the Commissioner of Firearms, a chief firearms officer, a government institution or the head of a government institution, or any person acting on behalf of or under the direction of any of them, for any act or omission done, during the period beginning on October 25, 2011 and ending on the day on which this subsection comes into force, in purported compliance with the `Access to Information Act` or the `Privacy Act` in relation to any of the records and copies referred to in subsections 29(1) and (2).*
-> > *In subsection (2), "government institution" and "head" have the same meanings as in section 3 of the `Access to Information Act` or the same meanings as in section 3 of the `Privacy Act`, as the case may be.*

 ### Transitional Provisions